kumc-bmi/AKI_CDM/README.md

 * [RCurl]: for linkable descriptions (when uploading giant mapping tables are not feasible)
 * [XML]: for linkable descriptions (when uploading giant mapping tables are not feasible)
 * [xgboost]: for effectively training the gradient boosting machine
+* [pROC]: for calculating receiver operating curve
+* [PRROC]: for calculating precision recall curve
+* [ParBayesianOptimization]: a parallel implementation for baysian optimizaion for xgboost
+* [doParallel]: provide backend for parallelization

 [R Program]: https://www.r-project.org/